TOUR SARONA COMPLEX IN TEL AVIV: THE COMPLETE GUIDE

 TAHAL (FOREIGN STATIONS) 19 DAVID ELAZAR STREET

 This is what the antenna that served the Mossad's offices was called.
 It now stands south of a beautiful white building built in the 1940s by the British Army as the vehicle base of the military base.
-Today the antenna is not working but is definitely something worth seeing to understand what is the Israeli Mossad is all about on this Sarona private tour.
+Today the antenna is not working but is surely something worth seeing to understand what the Israeli Mossad is all about on this Sarona private tour.

 THE OLD WINERY 30 DAVID ELAZAR STREET

 Israeli history books tell us that it was Rothschild's gardeners who initiated the planting of the first commercial vineyards in the Land of Israel (the first in about 800 years).
 And here the mistake needs to be corrected.
 The first to plant vineyards for wine production was the Templars; Initially in Haifa and Sarona, and later in Wilhelma.
 The Templars brought with them cuttings of vines from Europe and only after adjustments and trains with local varieties were they able to produce commercial and quality quantities of wine grapes.

 The winery in Sharona began operating in 1893, and the wine created by the Templars here was, of course, intended to be marketed in Europe (since Muslims are not allowed to drink wine, and Jews have their wine).

 Farmers Wilhelma - the colony established in 1905 - also planted vineyards.
 They established a cooperative with Sharona winemakers and brought their produce to wine production in Sharona's winery.
 The winery was small enough to hold the many barrels of wine produced, and the Sharona farmer set up a new winery, and the old winery was designated to be a bottle, i.e .: the place where the wine is transferred to bottles.